espressif/esp-idf/examples/bluetooth/bluedroid/classic_bt/hfp_ag/README.md

 ## Example Output

-When you flash and monitor this example the commands help table prints the following at the very begining:
+When you flash and monitor this example, the commands help table prints the following log at the very begining:

 ```
 ########################################################################